A Short History of Organ Grinders

 In the late 19th century, pneumatic organs using punched paper rolls or punched cardboard folding books began to replace the barrels.
 Punched paper was cheaper to produce than pinned barrels and offered a chance to play a much greater variety of music.
 All the organ grinder had to do was to put on a new roll or book.

 Punched paper rolls are still being produced today for the organs that are made in Britain and Germany.
-And, in this electronic age, it is even possible to get an organ that plays music using a changeable electronic packet. |
+And, in this electronic age, it is even possible to get a small street organ that plays music using a changeable electronic packet.
+MIDI files accomplish digitally and electronically what piano rolls do mechanically. |

 |